mikzuit/moodle-auth_dev/README.md

 FUTURE SCOPE:
 - ADD useful actions to developer like not create user in ldap_plugin when user not exist.
-- Redirect to specific URL when user logout.

 Author
 ------